 - 1. Students may choose a curriculum not more than two academic years prior to their graduation.
 Students must satisfy all academic requirements within their curriculum.
 The College reserves the right to change and amend curricula in order to offer relevant technical content.
 Division Deans may grant appropriate course substitutions to accommodate students in unusual situations.
 Students who leave the college and then return may be subject to different requirements. - Transfer credit, proficiency credit, and credit for experience should be processed before the term of the student's graduation. - 3.
 Students must meet the following requirements: - a.
 Final cumulative grade point average of 2.0 or higher.
 (In some cases additional requirements may exist such as division-specific "C" grade policies.
 See individual programs). - b.
-At least 20 applicable credits earned at Rhodes State College. - c.
+For students receiving an Associate Degree, at least 20 applicable credits earned at Rhodes State College. - c.
+For students receiving a Bachelor Degree, at least 30 applicable credits earned at Rhodes State College.
+12 of the 30 credits must be in upper level courses numbered 3000 or above.
+No more than 10 hours may come from transfer or prior learning credit. - d.
 Completion of a Graduation Application by the deadline (see chart).
 Filing the Graduation Application will initiate a review of the student's records and identification of any missing requirements.
 Upon completion of requirements, the student will receive information about commencement.
 Students who applied but did not meet all graduation requirements must submit a new application for graduation for the term in which they fulfill all their graduation requirements successfully.